msjanellej/Group_Capstone_Proj/README.md

 # Curb Hoppers
 > Curb Hoppers provides an end to end shopping experience that allows small businesses to implement curb side pickup.
 This is a group project that was complete for DevCodeCamp.
-Curb Hoppers utilizes the following technologies: ASP.NET Core MVC, JavaScript, JQuery, Node.js, Express.js, SASS, and HTML/CSS.
+Curb Hoppers utilizes the following

+>Technologies: ASP.NET Core MVC, JavaScript, JQuery, Node.js, Express.js, SASS, and HTML/CSS.
 <hr>